emircaneren/Azure-104-Summaries/README.md

-# Summaries for AZ-900
+# Summaries for AZ-104

-Bu Repo AZ-900 sınavına hazırlananlar ve bulut bilişimin temellerini anlamak isteyenler için özet notlardır.
+Bu Repo AZ-104 & AZ-900 sınavına hazırlananlar ve bulut bilişimin temellerini anlamak isteyenler için özet notlardır.
-This Repo was created for those preparing for the Microsoft Certified: Azure Fundamentals exam (AZ-900).
+This Repo was created for those preparing for the Microsoft Certified: Azure exams AZ-104 & AZ-900).

 All summaries will be published in 3 languages..